ice tower review

 Seeed Studio presentation

 Seeed Studio provides a wide selection of electronic parts including ArduinoRaspberry Pi and many development board platforms.
-Especially the Grove System help engineers and makers to avoid jumper wires problems.
+Especially the Grove System helps engineers and makers avoid jumper wire problems.
 Seeed Studio has developed more than 280 Grove modules covering a wide range of applications that can fulfill a variety of needs.

-For us, they are two main interesting things in their works:
+For us, there are two main interesting things in their works:

-• They have a hub where you can find many projects ideas, the website is here
+• They have a hub where you can find many project ideas, the website is here.

 ICE Tower pictures and assembly